 Required documents for Erasmus+, Nordplus/Nordlys and EEA/Norway Grants students:

 - Transcript(s) of records in English (official document showing previous courses at university level).

-Learning agreement / traineeship agreement for Erasmus+ and EEA
+Learning agreement / traineeship agreement for Erasmus+

 Your faculty/department will sign the Learning agreement and return it to you when you have completed your course registration and have been admitted to courses at UiO.
 See registrations for exchange students